UFC 226: Miocic vs. Cormier Fight Card, TV Info, Predictions and More

 Don't blink when this one is on.
 Derrick Lewis and Francis Ngannou have the ability to turn the lights out fast.

 All six of Ngannou's wins in the UFC have ended either in the first or second round.
-Lewis has six wins in the same timeframe with his fight-changing power.
+Lewis has six wins in the same time frame with his fight-changing power.

 If the staredown from Friday's weigh-in is any indication, neither will have a decision win in mind when the two collide in the co-main event: